msp/golding-spendlove-portfolio/portfolio.md

 # Serralves Museum, Portugal

-> Improvised performance at the Serralves in Porto as part of their _Museum as Performance_ series using sonified lighting and emergent, live coded software in a sensory and hypnotic opti-sonic intervention.
+> Improvised performance at the Serralves contemporary art museum in Porto as part of their Museum as Performance series using sonified lighting and emergent, live coded software in a sensory and hypnotic opti-sonic intervention.
+>
 .footnote[https://sallygolding.com/performance#/spatial-golding]

 ---